Leather Jackets (album): Background

-John played "Paris" during his 1986 US tour.
-He included "Heartache All Over the World" and "Slow Rivers" on his 1986 Australian tour with the Melbourne Symphony Orchestra, which would eventually yield John's live album Live in Australia with the Melbourne Symphony Orchestra.
+John played "Paris" during his 1986 Ice on Fire Tour.
+He included "Heartache All Over the World" and "Slow Rivers" on his 1986 Australian Tour De Force tour with the Melbourne Symphony Orchestra, which would eventually yield John's 1987 live album Live in Australia with the Melbourne Symphony Orchestra.
 "Heartache" was included in the band portion of the show (John opted not to play piano for that number) while "Slow Rivers" was played during the second half of the show with the orchestra.
 Due to contractual constraints, "Slow Rivers" was not included on Live in Australia, despite the fact that it was from the orchestral portion of the show, which was the basis for the album.

-On the other hand, "Paris" became a minor FM hit for some jazz stations that programmed the track and reached the Belgium charts, peaking at #37.
+"Paris" became a minor FM hit for some jazz radio stations that programmed the track and it reached the Belgium charts, peaking at number 37.

-This is John's only studio album from the pre-1993 period that has yet to be reissued in remastered form as of 2022; it last appeared on compact disc in the early 1990s.
-However, in 2008, it became available for digital download, and "Hoop of Fire" & "I Fall Apart" were both issued on Elton: Jewel Box compilation.
+To date, Leather Jackets is John's only studio album from the pre-1993 period that has yet to be reissued in remastered form; it last appeared on compact disc in the early 1990s.
+However, in 2008, it became available for digital download.
+Two songs from the album, "Hoop of Fire" and "I Fall Apart" were both issued on the Elton: Jewel Box compilation in 2020.
+As of 2023, Leather Jackets has been remastered on vinyl and is sold on the Elton John website.

-It's also his fourth album from the 1980s behind The Fox, Jump Up!, and Breaking Hearts that don't have any bonus tracks.

 Critical reception

-Matt Springer placed the album at #31 in his ranking of all of John's studio albums, criticizing it as "the worst of the '80s – awful songs with equally awful production."
+The album received negative reviews.
+Matt Springer of Ultimate Classic Rock placed the album at number 31 in his ranking of all of John's studio albums, criticizing it as "the worst of the '80s – awful songs with equally awful production."

-In a retrospective review for Allmusic, Lindsay Planer found the material "half-hearted", performances "less than inspired" and John's voice to be "beginning to show signs of extreme fatigue and strain."
-They did however find "bright moments" on the album including the single and John's collaborations with Cliff Richard and Cher.
+In a retrospective review for AllMusic, Lindsay Planer found the material "half-hearted", performances "less than inspired" and John's voice to be "beginning to show signs of extreme fatigue and strain."
+They did however find "bright moments" on the album including "Heartache All Over the World" and John's collaborations with Cliff Richard and Cher.

 Recording

 The majority of the tracks from the album were recorded during the Ice on Fire sessions in 1985.
-This was his last in which he played a grand piano before switching to the Roland RD-1000 digital piano for Reg Strikes Back and the two albums following that.
+It was John's last album in which he played a grand piano before switching to the Roland RD-1000 digital piano for his next two studio albums.

-For the first time in John's career, no songs on this album are longer than five minutes.